How to Care for Peace Lilies

 Pests/Diseases

-• Brown leaf tips are commonly caused by excessive direct sunlight, over-fertilization, lack of water and/or low humidity.
+• Brown leaf tips are commonly caused by excessive direct sunlight, over-fertilization, lack of water, and/or low humidity.
 Keeping the plant on a tray of moistened gravel or misting the leaves can help to increase humidity.

 • Yellow leaves may be caused by overwatering, underwatering, or old age (of the leaf).
 If the oldest leaves are yellowing and the plant hasn’t been repotted in a while, it may just need more space to stretch its roots.

 • Scale and mealybugs will happily take up residence on the plant, if given the opportunity.
 A thorough wipe-down of leaves with a dish soap and water solution or insecticidal soap can be effective at stopping them, though repeated applications may be necessary.
+Learn more about how to get rid of scale and mealybugs.

 • Droopy or wilting leaves are often the result of too much water.
-Often once per week is enough.
-When you water the plant, wait until the moisture comes out the drainage holes but never leave water sitting in the saucer or water the saucer, hoping the moisture moves up the plant.
+Often, once per week is enough.
+When you water the plant, wait until the moisture comes out of the drainage holes, but never leave water sitting in the saucer or water the saucer, hoping the moisture moves up the plant.
 If the water drains too quickly through to the saucer, then your soil is too sandy; your soil needs to be well-draining and porous, containing peat moss, fine bark, or perlite.

 About The Author